 - a.
-Recognised prior learning is assessed on the basis of equivalent learningoutcomes.
+Recognised prior learning is assessed on the basis of equivalent learning outcomes.
 Assessments will be evidence-based and the faculty will determine a variety of methods and instruments to establish equivalence - b.
 BUiD does not award credit for experiential learning. - c.
-BUiD does consider credit transfer arrangements towards its graduate programmes from other higher education institutions subject to the following conditions. - The relevant Faculty is able to determine that the coursework was taken at postgraduate level and is at least equivalent to credit points available for one module of the programme for which the credit transfer is being considered. - The student attained credit at an appropriate level which equates to a grade of at least 'B' according to the grading structures that prevail within the UAE and Gulf region which is equivalent to a 'C' according to BUiD's grading structure. - The institution at which the programme was taken is accredited within the UAE or recognised by the MOHESR. - The Faculty only allows exemptions from modules with content equivalent to that qualification providing the transferable points. - Credit points can only be transferred where the work done for the previous qualification would allow the student to successfully perform the assessment exercise for the exempted module. - The decision as to whether a previously taken qualification serves to exempt a student from a current module rests with the Board of Examiners on the recommendation of the Dean of the Faculty. - Credits which have already formed part of an award are not acceptable for transfer.
+BUiD does consider credit transfer arrangements towards its graduate programmes from other higher education institutions subject to the following conditions. - The relevant Faculty is able to determine that the coursework was taken at postgraduate level and is at least equivalent to credit points available for one module of the programme for which the credit transfer is being considered. - The student attained credit at an appropriate level which equates to a grade of at least 'B' according to the grading structures that prevail within the UAE and Gulf region which is equivalent to a 'C' according to BUiD's grading structure. - The institution at which the programme was taken is accredited within the UAE or recognised by the MOHESR. - The Faculty only allows exemptions from modules with content equivalent to that qualification providing the transferable points. - Credit points can only be transferred where the work done for the previous qualification would allow the student to successfully perform the assessment exercise for the exempted module. - The decision as to whether a previously taken qualification serves to exempt a student from a current module rests with the Board of Examiners on the recommendation of the Dean of the Faculty. - Credits which have already formed part of an award are not acceptable for transfer. - Credit transfer will not be awarded for study completed as part of any programme for continuing professional development. - In case of credit transfer for Masters programme, transferred credit can provide no more than 50% of the credit points for the taught component of the Programme.
+No transferred credit points can be used in lieu of the dissertation.

-- Credit transfer will not be awarded for study completed as part of any programme for continuing professional development. - d.
-Transferred credit can provide no more than 50% of the credit points for the taught component of the Programme.
-No transferred credit points can be used in lieu of the dissertation/thesis in case of Masters/doctoral programmes. - e.
-Any student receiving exemption from a module through credit transfer will have their period of study pro-rated. - f.
-The modules exempted through credit transfer will be considered as normal pass (grade C at 50%) for the degree completion requirements. - g.
+- For Doctoral programmes up to 100 credits will be allowed for credit transfer for taught component of the programme.
+No transferred credit points can be used in lieu of the final Research Methods module (that concludes the research proposal and has 40 credits) and the doctoral thesis - d.
+Any student receiving exemption from a module through credit transfer will have their period of study pro-rated. - e.
+The modules exempted through credit transfer will be considered as normal pass (grade C at 50%) for the degree completion requirements. - f.
 As the University does not offer a GPA, credit transferred modules will not count towards any record of GPA.